Session 30

 SuperCollider in action

-In the end, the duality of program and data, and the idea of language that bridges the gap between the two, make all programming possible.
-Even something as ambitious as SuperCollider, a programming environment for real time audio synthesis and algorithmic composition.
+— even something as ambitious as SuperCollider, a programming environment for real time audio synthesis and algorithmic composition.
 It's just a language, with an interpreter that process programs written in it.
 Created by people just like you and me.

 If you'd like to read more about the history and importance of McCarthy's Lisp, check out Paul Graham's essay, The Roots of Lisp.